He died upon the honeymoon when she got his Irish up"

 Charlie: I want to be shot dead by a jealous husband.

-In Storm Front, begins with Harry being called in to help investigate the deaths of two people who took this to the extreme—magic caused both of their hearts to explode messily out of their chests mid-coitus.
+- Storm Front begins with Harry being called in to help investigate the deaths of two people who took this to the extreme—magic caused both of their hearts to explode messily out of their chests mid-coitus.
 Justified as Harry theorizes that the strong emotions during sex amplified the magic attack.

-Also, also, in White Night, when Molly gets to re-experience someone's 'out with a bang moment' thanks to a White Court vampire.
-This makes things very awkward for Butters and Dresden, who were watching, expecting pain and despair rather than an orgasm.
+- In White Night, Molly gets to re-experience someone's 'out with a bang moment' thanks to a White Court vampire.
+This makes things very awkward for Butters and Dresden who were watching, expecting pain and despair rather than an orgasm.

 Butters: Is she above age?

 Butters: Good.
 Now I don't feel quite so Nabokovian.

 [Cue comments about needing to get out more.]